Skip Navigation LinksHome > Operations and Support > networkMaryland™ FAQ

 InterLATA Transport Services

 networkMaryland™ is located in all 4 Local Access Transport Areas (LATAs).
 A LATA is a continuous geographic calling area established by a Federal Court with the divestiture of AT&T. networkMaryland's InterLATA transport service is analogous to the services provided by a long distance phone carrier.
 The InterLATA transport service is designed to facilitate private WAN networks across a common infrastructure. networkMaryland™ serves to provide a transport (Layer 2 of the OSI Reference Model) medium over which its customers can engineer their required network services.
-Even though the networkMaryland™ CORE uses ATM technology, the network uses Ethernet, Frame-Relay and limited DS-1 based UNI services to interface with networkMaryland™ customers.

 3. What are the costs for receiving networkMaryland™ services?

-Our operating cost includes internal technical staff, core network leased circuit costs, hardware maintenance/replacement and 24x7x365 managed services.
+Our operating cost includes internal technical staff, core network leased circuit costs, hardware maintenance/ replacement and 24x7x365 managed services.

 4. What is "Resource Share"?